⚡The Erosion Begins

 This is not a single-party story.
 It is an accumulation.
 A staircase.
 Each decade adds tools.
 Each crisis supplies language.
 Each new category, terrorism, disruption, harm, extremism, expands the field of what can be policed.

 In July 2025, Palestine Action was proscribed under the Terrorism Act 2000.
 The proscription came into force at 0001 on 5 July 20251.
-That decision is subject to legal challenge, with courts addressing how the challenge can proceed and what scrutiny applies2.
-The UN human rights office also criticised the use of counter-terrorism law in this context3.
+The challenge first moved through route and scrutiny arguments in the Court of Appeal2, and by 13 February 2026 the High Court ruled the ban unlawful, with the order held pending further submissions and appeal steps3.
+The UN human rights office had already criticised the use of counter-terrorism law in this context4.

 This episode traces the pattern, law by law, then grounds it in case studies where conscience collides with enforcement.